Khalil Zaouia

 Khalil Zaouia is a Tunisian politician.
 He serves as the Minister of Social Affairs under Prime Minister Hamadi Jebali.

-Biography

 Early life and career

 Khalil Zaouia was born on July 20, 1961, in Tunis.
 He has been a professor and orthopedic surgeon at the Charles-Nicolle Hospital of Tunis since July 2011 in Tunis.

-Politics
+Political career

 He has served on the board of trustees of the Ligue Tunisienne des Droits de l'Homme since 1988.
 He is a founding member of the Ettakatol political party, and a member of the Tunisian General Labour Union.
 He is a former advisor of Mustapha Ben Jafar.

 On 20 December 2011, he joined the Jebali Cabinet as Minister of Social Affairs.

-Private life
+Personal life

 He is married, and has two children.